-2. In the context of the WWW project, letters are a proxy for representation more widely.
+2. In the context of WWW research, letters are a proxy for representation more widely.
 Letters are dialogical and communicative, retrievable, in some contexts (correspondences) serial, and also figurational (when in multi-faceted collections spanning long time-periods).
 Also letter-writing as a form or genre is highly responsive to changing social mores.
 In South Africa (back then, and also right now) distances are great, people were often apart, time to travel was lengthy, and relationships were continued by means proxy (i.e. representational) to the face-to-face across such divides of space and time through their exchanges of letters.
 The Forbes family figuration, for instance, developed a scriptural economy that encompassed South Africa, Swaziland, Scotland and at times South Australia, included multiple generations, and shared an economy of exchanges of property, money, labour, goods, services and other practical and emotional support (Stanley 2015).
 Letters were an essential component in this as a form of liquidity that supported and to a large extent embodied and enacted the rest.

 3. The past in one sense is past, over and done with, been and gone.
-In another, it is as the air we breath and permeates that fleeting come-and-gone thing we call ‘the present’.
+In another, it is as the air we breathe and permeates that fleeting come-and-gone thing we call ‘the present’.
 And in another, some of its (minor and major) disputes about how the world was and what people were like and why they did what they did are available in small fragmentary part via how they are represented in the remaining ‘documents of life’ from back then that remain available now (Stanley 2013a).
 Has it gone? yes; has it gone? no. Such everyday documents – letters, maps, wills, train tickets, old cheques, lists, diaries and more – variously present, rehearse, debate and dispute how the world and particular people and events within it were seen to be.

 4. In addition, always standing between then and the past and how its people represented it, and now and how in the present these past matters can be understood, is the researcher, historian or other names given to those who inquire about ‘back then’ (Stanley, Salter and Dampier 2013).
 But of course, there are always already people there before us: the people who lived it, puzzled about it, argued over it, changed their minds about it.
 Between the 1870s and the 1900s, Bessie Price, the wife of missionary Roger Price and daughter of missionaries Robert Moffat and Mary Smith Moffat, wrote long letters that shade into being journals (Stanley 2013b).
 These relate, describe, summarise, pronounce, but also reflect, puzzle, conjecture, about different Tswana people she lived among – what was meant when someone said something puzzling or perplexing, who should be taken most notice of, how was she herself seen, what faults did she find with herself as well as others?
 For Bessie Price, such practical inquiries were often kept at bay in representational terms, but surface in a galvanic way when they are commented on.
 For Cronwright-Schreiner, the concern after his estranged wife Olive Schreiner’s death in 1920 was to fix up the past so that it better fitted his account of it, in The Life of Olive Schreiner (1924), and also better fitted his related account of the supposed ‘essential being’ or character of its subject.
 He did this by vanishing many people from the represented version, carefully selecting in some correspondents and letters and parts of letters, excising others, re-writing what failed to fit his version, and produced The Letters of Olive Schreiner.
 Who she was, what she was, and why she was like it, were his puzzle, project and accomplishment (Stanley and Salter 2009).